 - Call (928) 638-2820.
 Regular service begins May 15th and is available until Oct.
 16th.
 Charter service available until Oct.
 31. Reservations required.
 They also provide service to and from Marble Canyon, which is along the route between the North and South Rims.

 - Fare is $90 per person, one way.

 - Visit their website for the current schedule

 Service is available to the Grand Canyon Airport, trailheads, and other destinations.
 24-hour service daily.
 Call (928) 638-2822 or (928) 638-2631, ext.
 6563.

 North Rim Hiker Shuttle

 A shuttle from the Grand Canyon Lodge to the North Kaibab trailhead is available twice daily in the morning.
-Cost is $8 for first person and $5 for each additional person.
+The cost is $8 for the first person and $5 for each additional person.
 Purchase tickets at Grand Canyon Lodge front desk.
 The passenger pick-up is in front of the lodge.
 Reservations are required 24 hours in advance.

 Greyhound Bus Lines offers service from Flagstaff and Williams, Arizona to points nationwide.

 Flagstaff Shuttle and Charter – Offering Custom Shuttles and Charter Transportation for Flagstaff, Sedona, and the Grand Canyon.
 14- passenger vans.
 (888) 215-3105

 Grand Canyon Coaches operates the Grand Canyon Eco-Shuttle between hotels and businesses in Tusayan and the Maswik Transportation Center (Backcountry Information Center) in Grand Canyon Village.
 Shuttle service to Valle, Williams, and Flagstaff from Grand Canyon Village and Tusayan is also offered twice daily.
 Call (928) 638-0821 for prices and schedules.